-The mission of The Christian Worldview is to sharpen the biblical worldview of Christians and proclaim the gospel of Jesus Christ.
+The mission of The Christian Worldview is to sharpen the biblical worldview of Christians and to proclaim the good news of Jesus Christ.
 We hope today's broadcast encouraged you toward that end.
-To hear a replay of today's program or to sign up for our free weekly email or to find out, What must I do to be saved?
-Go to our website, TheChristianWorldview.org or call us toll free at 1-888-646-2233.
-The Christian Worldview is a listener supported ministry and furnished by the Overcomer Foundation, a nonprofit organization.
-You can find out more, order resources, make a donation, become a monthly partner and contact us by visiting TheChristianworldview.org, calling toll free 1-888-646-2233 or writing to Box 401 Excelsior, Minnesota 55331.
-That's Box 401 Excelsior, Minnesota 55331.
-Thanks for listening to The Christian Worldview.
-Until next time, "Think biblically and live accordingly."
+To hear a replay of today's program, order a transcript or find out what must I do to be saved?
+Go to TheChristianWorldview.org or call toll free 1-888-646-2233.
+The Christian Worldview is a listener supported nonprofit radio ministry furnished by the Overcomer Foundation.

+To make a donation, become a Christian Worldview Partner, order resources, subscribe to our free newsletter, or contact us visit TheChristianWorldview.org call 1-888-646-2233 Or write to PO Box 401 Excelsior, Minnesota 55331.
+That's PO Box 401 Excelsior, Minnesota 55331 Thanks for listening to The Christian Worldview.